athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 <aside class="blog-content__note">To be clear, Reagent components do not turn into <a class="blog-content__link" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes" rel="noopener noreferrer">ES6 class syntax</a>.
 This is just an illustrative tool because ES6 classes are rapidly becoming more common than the alternative forms of writing classes that we shall see later in this post.</aside>

-While the fact that all Reagent components become class components by default is an interesting piece of trivia, the part I found most interesting was _how_ they actually become `class components` <a href="#reagent-components-are-cray" aria-describedby="footnote-label" id="reagent-components-are-cray-ref">.</a>  This kind of knowledge is valuable because it means we can better understand
+Okay, so, Reagent components become React `Class Components`.
+Why do we care?
+This depth of understanding is valuable because it means we can better understand:

-- JavaScript, ES6 classes and the real meaning of "syntax sugar"
+- JavaScript, ES6 classes and the idea behind "syntax sugar"
 - React's strategy for [distinguishing class and function components](https://overreacted.io/how-does-react-tell-a-class-from-a-function/).
 - How ClojureScript interacts with JavaScript

-The result of all of this "fundamental" learnings is we can more effectively harness JavaScript from within ClojureScript.
+The result of all of this "fundamental" learning is we can more effectively harness JavaScript from within ClojureScript.

 <aside class="blog-content__note">I assume readers have a level of familiarity with ClojureScript, JavaScript and React.
 Please also note that understanding Reagent at this level is not required to be productive in Reagent.
 Finally, as of <a class="blog-content__link" href="https://github.com/reagent-project/reagent/blob/master/CHANGELOG.md#100-alpha2-2020-05-13" rel="noopener noreferrer">Reagent 1.0.0</a> Reagent is capable of allowing developers to choose whether they want their components to be <code class="gatsby-code-text">class</code> or <code class="gatsby-code-text">function</code> components.
 When this post was originally written, this was not possible and for many in the community it was an assumption that might have gone unnoticed.
 None the less, the learnings here are still important!
 So, the rest of this post is assuming that you have NOT enabled Reagent components to render as <code class="gatsby-code-text">function</code> components.</aside>